tek/sqlpharmacy/README.rst

         db = Database('sqlite://')
         db.create_tables()

-        question = Question(title = 'What is quick_orm?', content = 'What is quick_orm?')
+        question = Question(title = 'What is sqlpharmacy?', content = 'What is sqlpharmacy?')
-        answer = Answer(question = question, content = 'quick_orm is a Python ORM framework which enables you to get started in less than a minute!') db.session.add_then_commit(answer)
+        answer = Answer(question = question, content = 'sqlpharmacy is a Python ORM framework which enables you to get started in less than a minute!') db.session.add_then_commit(answer)

         question = db.session.query(Question).get(1)